Wetlands - Frequently Asked Questions

 "C" Wetlands (formerly Developable): These are the lowest value wetlands within the Municipality.
 Some "C" sites may have moderate values for one or more wetland function, but they generally have reduced or minimal functions and/or ecological values.
 Such sites are suitable for development with only minor alteration and are to be generally managed to reflect the needs for community expansion and infilling.
 "C" sites are intended to be permitted under General Permit authorization from the Municipality.
 The development of "C" wetlands in accordance with the Plan's management strategies and enforceable policies should have an insignificant cumulative impact on overall functions and values of Anchorage wetlands.

-All sites designated "C" in the Anchorage Wetlands Management Plan require a General Permit that is issued by the Planning Division of the Community Development Department.
+All sites designated "C" in the Anchorage Wetlands Management Plan require a General Permit that is issued by the Planning Department.
 These General Permits, issued to the Municipality by the Corps, carry both general and site-specific conditions that must be met.
 If these conditions cannot be met, the applicant must go to the Corps of Engineers to obtain an Individual 404 Permit.

 How can I find out if my property is in a wetland?